Royal Moroccan Athletics Federation

-The Royal Moroccan Athletics Federation (Fédération Royale Marocaine d’Athlétisme, FRMA) is Morocco's governing body for the sport of athletics.
-It was established in 1957 and has been affiliated to the International Association of Athletics Federations (IAAF) since 1958.
-It is also a member of the Confederation of African Athletics since 1973.
+The Royal Moroccan Athletics Federation (FRMA) is the governing body responsible for the organisation, development and promotion of athletics in Morocco.
+It oversees national competitions, supervises national teams and represents the country before international bodies.

+It has been affiliated with the International Association of Athletics Federations (IAAF) since 1958.
+It has also been a member of the Confederation of African Athletics (CAA) since 1973, the body responsible for organising competitions at the continental level.